JamieBort/Learning-Directory/JavaScript/CodingChallenges/Pramp/K-MessedArraySort/README.md

 This question is a good opportunity to check if your peer remembers Insertion Sort and Heapsort.
 In general, it’s an opportunity for both of you to brush up on these sorting algorithms.
 A good source to refresh your memory is the Sorting Algorithm Article on Wikipedia.
 Watch out for correct calculations and usage of array indices.
 If your peer can’t think of a solution, help their thought process by asking what they can do with a sliding window of size k+1.

+## Directories and Files

+### Directories

+### Files

+- attempt00.js

+  - my first attempt.
+Created before attempt01.js was created.

+  - former named `K-MessedArraySort.js`

+- attempt01.js

+  - Method: first create a sorted list function, irrespective of k.

+- attempt02.js

+  - Not done yet.

+  - Explanations online for this problem reference `Insertion Sort`.
+(See `Insertion Sort` in the `Hints & Tips` above.)
+So in this file learn `Insertion Sort` by implementing it.

+- README.md
+  - this file.